Andrettin/Wyrmsun/readme.txt

 - The Gothic civilization is now playable.
 - Added buttons in the minimap interface area to change between different map layers in Scenario mode.
 - Fixed a save game crash which could happen if a hero was within a transport or building when the game was saved.

+* Multiplayer
+- Fixed issue which could cause a desync if the "Computer Opponents" option had been selected by the host before a player had joined.
+- Added option to select AI difficulty, if the "Computer Opponents" option is active.

 * Scenarios
 - Added the Thunraz's Servant scenario.